I have the most fun when I’m finding patterns, getting things organized, and creating repeatable and predictable processes.

-Christopher D. Wyble, PMP® is a marketing professional in the ISV & Developer Relations organization at IBM.
-He works as a skills marketing manager, creating offerings used by faculty and students at universities worldwide.
-His focus also includes community engagement for students, professors and IT professionals at all career stages.
+Christopher D. Wyble, PMP® is a program manager and strategist supporting the Mobility Services line within Global Technology Services at IBM.
 He has experience as a project and program manager, and as an application developer, enhancing the function of applications in a variety of development environments.
 Chris has also worked in the fields of application maintenance, content development, standards compliance and testing.
 His extensive experience in the use of social media makes him an asset to any organization looking to improve upon collaboration and productivity.
 Chris also serves as an ambassador for LGBT diversity at IBM and beyond.
-He prides himself on his commitment to his clients, teamwork and quality.
+He prides himself on his commitment to his clients, teamwork, and quality.

-- Create and manage skills development offerings targeted at university faculty and students at IBM partner universities worldwide.
+- Created and managed skills development offerings targeted at university faculty and students at IBM partner universities worldwide.

-- Provide project and program management support for marketing offerings across the IBM Academic Initiative.
+- Provided project and program management support for the IBM Academic Initiative.